 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by all staff completing regular training.
-This was last completed September 2021 - www.elearning.prevent.homeoffice.gov.uk
+This training is reinforced by staff awareness signposting through emails, circulation of one-minute guides, scenario reviews.

-Dean Valley Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL/DDSL; with timely, appropriate action then being taken.
+Dean Valley Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.

-The Prevent Duty requires that all staff are aware of the signs that a child maybe vulnerable to radicalisation.
+The Prevent Duty requires that all staff are aware of the signs that a child maybe susceptible to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith-based extremism that may lead to a child becoming radicalised.